Gaurav-code-ops/Apriori-Banking-Problem/README.md

 This project uses jupyter notebook and python software.
 For installation, refer https://www.youtube.com/watch?v=AuTkAWEa06E

-It can also be implemented by other python ides such as Pycharm, Spyder etc
+It can also be implemented by other python ides such as Pycharm, Spyder etc.